-In general, this flow regime is of importance in engineering, because circular pipes can withstand high pressures and hence are used to convey liquids.
+In general, this flow regime is important in engineering because circular pipes can withstand high pressures and hence are used to convey liquids.
 Non-circular ducts are used to transport low-pressure gases, such as air in cooling and heating systems.

-For internal flow regime an entrance region is typical.
-In this region a nearly inviscid upstream flow converges and enters the tube.
-To characterize this region the hydrodynamic entrance length is introduced and is approximately equal to:
+For the internal flow regime, an entrance region is typical.
+In this region, a nearly inviscid upstream flow converges and enters the tube.
+The hydrodynamic entrance length is introduced to characterize this region and is approximately equal to:

-Since the characteristic dimension of a circular pipe is an ordinary diameter D and especially reactors contains non-circular channels, the characteristic dimension must be generalized.
+Since the characteristic dimension of a circular pipe is an ordinary diameter D and especially reactors contain non-circular channels, the characteristic dimension must be generalized.

 where Dh is the hydraulic diameter:

 The hydraulic diameter, Dh, is a commonly used term when handling flow in non-circular tubes and channels.
 The hydraulic diameter transforms non-circular ducts into pipes of equivalent diameter.
 Using this term, one can calculate many things in the same way as for a round tube.
-In this equation A is the cross-sectional area, and P is the wetted perimeter of the cross-section.
-The wetted perimeter for a channel is the total perimeter of all channel walls that are in contact with the flow.
+In this equation, A is the cross-sectional area, and P is the wetted perimeter of the cross-section.
+The wetted perimeter for a channel is the total perimeter of all channel walls that contact the flow.

-Example: Reynolds number for a primary piping and a fuel bundle
+Example: Reynolds number for primary piping and a fuel bundle

 It is an illustrative example, following data do not correspond to any reactor design.

-Pressurized water reactors are cooled and moderated by high-pressure liquid water (e.g. 16MPa).
-At this pressure water boils at approximately 350°C (662°F).
-Inlet temperature of the water is about 290°C (⍴ ~ 720 kg/m3).
+Pressurized water reactors are cooled and moderated by high-pressure liquid water (e.g.,, 16MPa).
+At this pressure, water boils at approximately 350°C (662°F).
+The inlet temperature of the water is about 290°C (⍴ ~ 720 kg/m3).
 The water (coolant) is heated in the reactor core to approximately 325°C (⍴ ~ 654 kg/m3) as the water flows through the core.

-The primary circuit of typical PWRs is divided into 4 independent loops (piping diameter ~ 700mm), each loop comprises a steam generator and one main coolant pump.
+The primary circuit of typical PWRs is divided into 4 independent loops (piping diameter ~ 700mm).
+Each loop comprises a steam generator and one main coolant pump.
 Inside the reactor pressure vessel (RPV), the coolant first flows down outside the reactor core (through the downcomer).
-From the bottom of the pressure vessel, the flow is reversed up through the core, where the coolant temperature increases as it passes through the fuel rods and the assemblies formed by them.
+The flow is reversed up through the core from the bottom of the pressure vessel, where the coolant temperature increases as it passes through the fuel rods and the assemblies formed by them.